Mauricio Dubon Player Props: Astros vs. Phillies

-The Houston Astros and Mauricio Dubon, who went 1-for-3 last time in action, take on Aaron Nola and the Philadelphia Phillies at Minute Maid Park, Friday at 8:10 PM ET.
+The Houston Astros and Mauricio Dubon, who went 0-for-4 last time out, battle Zack Wheeler and the Philadelphia Phillies at Minute Maid Park, Saturday at 5:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Rays.
+In his most recent game he had a hitless showing (0-for-4) against the Phillies.

 Mauricio Dubon Game Info & Props vs. the Phillies